pelias/documentation/getting-started/002-search.md

 | `api_key` | [get yours here](https://mapzen.com/developers) |
 | `text` | ***YMCA*** |

-If you clicked on the query link above, you probably saw some cool **GeoJSON**, more on that later, with the following set of places in the results:
+If you clicked on the query link above, you saw some GeoJSON with the following set of places in the results:

 > * YMCA, Bargoed Community, United Kingdom
 * YMCA, Nunspeet, Gelderland